Tennis, US Open: Aryna Sabalenka beats Jessica Pegula to win women’s singles title

-Aryna Sabalenka beat the sixth seed Jessica Pegula 7-5, 7-5 in straight sets to win the women’s singles title at the 2024 US Open on Saturday.
+Aryna Sabalenka beat home favourite and sixth seed Jessica Pegula 7-5, 7-5 in straight sets to win the women’s singles title at the 2024 US Open on Saturday.

 The win marked a third Grand Slam victory for world No 2 Sabalenka, who had previously won the Australian Open twice.
 The 26-year-old Belarusian hit 40 winners as she became only the first woman since Angelique Kerber in 2016 to win both the hard court major titles in a season.